Congratulations on deciding to pursue the next step in your education career with the Johns Hopkins School of Education. So what’s next?

-Before applying to the School of Education, please review the available degree and certificate options to choose the program that is best suited to your academic and career goals.
-The degree and certificate page of our website is a great place to start.
+Before applying to the Johns Hopkins School of Education, please review our degree and certificate options, and choose the program that is best suited to you—and your academic and career goals.

 Note: Current and prospective online students should be aware of other state specific policies and disclosures in effect for all JHU distance education programs, which are detailed on the university’s State Authorization of Distance Education web page.

 Step 2 – Know Your Deadline